Overview frequency principle/spectral bias in deep learning: Theoretical study of F-Principle

 \subsubsection{Linear F-Principle for two-layer neural network with arbitrary data distribution}

 The condition of dense distribution, such as uniform on a sphere, is often non-realistic in a training.
-A parallel work \citep{zhang2019explicitizing,zhang2021linear} studies the evolution of each frequency for two-layer wide ReLU networks with any data distribution, including randomly discrete case, and derive the linear F-Principle (LFP) model. \cite{luo2020exact} provides a rigorous version of \cite{zhang2019explicitizing,zhang2021linear} and extend the study of ReLU activation function in \cite{zhang2019explicitizing,zhang2021linear} to general activation functions.
+A parallel work \citet{zhang2019explicitizing,zhang2021linear} studies the evolution of each frequency for two-layer wide ReLU networks with any data distribution, including randomly discrete case, and derive the linear F-Principle (LFP) model. \citet{luo2020exact} provides a rigorous version of \citet{zhang2019explicitizing,zhang2021linear} and extend the study of ReLU activation function in \citet{zhang2019explicitizing,zhang2021linear} to general activation functions. \black{\citet{luo2020exact} circumvent the difficulty of eigen decomposition for arbitrary data distribution by analyzing the evolution of the network output in Fourier space.
+The convergence rate of each frequency can be explicitly obtained, thus, its analysis can be extended to arbitrary data distribution.}

 The key idea is to perform Fourier transform of the kernel $K^{*}(\vx,\vx')$ w.r.t. both $\vx$ and $\vx'$.
 To separate the evolution of each frequency, one has to assume the bias is significantly larger than $1$.
 In numerical experiments, by taking the order of bias as the maximum of the input weight and the output weight, one can obtains an accurate approximation of two-layer DNNs with LFP.